Marcus Rashford: Erik ten Hag hails Man Utd winger | Goal streak continues against Barcelona and Leicester

 "It looks like he's got those pictures in his mind when he gets into the final third where he knows exactly what he wants to do.
 I always thought Thierry Henry was the very best at that, when he got into that left channel.
 Salah does it from the right, where he cuts in onto that left foot and bends it into the far corner."

-To add statistical context, no top-flight player across Europe comes close to Rashford's 20 goal involvements since late December - seven clear of current runner-up, Karim Benzema.
+To add statistical context, no top-flight player across Europe comes close to Rashford's 16 goals since late December - four clear of current runner-up, Karim Benzema.

 Domestically, even Erling Haaland - who tops the Premier League goal chart with 26 goals - has managed only nine goals in all competitions since the World Cup.

-Eddie Nketiah and Harry Kane rank fourth and fifth for goals since the tournament ended in Qatar with six goals - fewer than half the total Rashford has conjured in that time.
+Eddie Nketiah, Harry Kane and James Ward-Prowse rank fourth since the tournament ended in Qatar with six goals - nearly a third of the total Rashford has conjured in that time.

 So what's behind the transformation?
 Is it just a prolonged purple patch or has Rashford changed his style and approach since returning from the Middle East?